Léonie de Jonge

 At Cambridge, he supervises in International Relations II: Ethics and World Politics.
 He is co-author of 'United Nations Interim Security Force for Abyei (UNISFA)', published in the Oxford Handbook of UN Peacekeeping Operations (eds. by Koops J. et al. 2014).
 He has professional experience with the United Nations Secretariat (Department of Peacekeeping Operations, Mine Action Service), international NGOs and civil society organisations.

-Molly is a second year PhD student at POLIS, University of Cambridge.
-She have completed a BA in history and philosophy at the University of Hawaiʻi and a Master of Public Diplomacy at the University of Southern California.
+Molly is a PhD student at POLIS, University of Cambridge.
+She has completed a BA in history and philosophy at the University of Hawaiʻi and a Master of Public Diplomacy at the University of Southern California.
 Among others, she has interned at the European Parliament and the Polish Embassy in Kiev.

 Sebastian is PhD candidate at POLIS, University of Cambridge.
-He obtained an MSc from the University of Glasgow in 2012.
-He studied politics and economics in Osnabrück and Glasgow, specialising in European politics.
-He has served as teaching assistant and completed an internship at the German Federal Ministry for Economic Cooperation and Development (BMZ) in Bonn.
+Before coming to Cambridge, Sebastian studied politics and economics in Osnabrück and Glasgow, specialising in European politics.
+He has worked as teaching assistant and completed an internship at the German Federal Ministry for Economic Cooperation and Development (BMZ) in Bonn.
 In 2013, he was awarded an ESRC Studentship for conducting his doctoral research at the University of Cambridge.

 His research interests range from European studies to political economy, specifically European integration, European Union politics, foreign and development policies, and economic development.
-Currently, he is working on the topic of integration of aid and development policies within the European Union.
-This includes published work on the EU’s multi-level aid system, and the construction of the EU’s approach to aid conditionality.
-His PhD thesis examines how and on what grounds EU member states collaborate in aid and development within the EU’s institutional system.
+Currently, Sebastian is working on aid and development policies within the European Union.
+This includes published work on the EU’s multi-level aid system, and the construction of the EU's approach to aid conditionality.
+His PhD thesis examines how and on what grounds EU member states collaborate in aid and development within the EU's institutional system.